Guitar Picking Lesson for Beginners

 Exercise 2

-The numbers at the fingering line in the tab show you which fingers I recommend you to use to press the strings with your fretting hand.
-The 1st is the index, 2nd is the middle, 3rd is the ring and 4th is the pinky finger.
+The numbers at the fingering line in the tab show you which fingers I recommend using to press the strings with your fretting hand.
+The 1st is the index, 2nd is the middle, 3rd is the ring, and 4th is the pinky finger.

-In the video I have doubled my speed.
+In the video, I have doubled my speed.
 You don't have to do this right now.
-Go quicker only when you manage to play accurately and confidently in slower tempo.
+Go quicker only when you manage to play accurately and confidently at a slower tempo.

-Before moving to the next exercise which consists of simple power chords, let's play the E power chord (E5) separately, to do this, strike the low E string open and the A string at the 2nd fret.
+Before moving on to the next exercise, which consists of simple power chords, let's play the E power chord (E5) separately.
+To do this, strike the low E string open and the A string at the 2nd fret.

-In the beginning of this video I deliberately hit the strings very slowly to clearly illustrate the motion for you.
-In reality though it takes less than a fraction of a second to move the plectrum from one string to another, so the sounds from these 2 strings become solid (as from the 4th second in the video).
+In the beginning of this video, I deliberately hit the strings very slowly to clearly illustrate the motion for you.
+In reality, though, it takes less than a fraction of a second to move the plectrum from one string to another, so the sounds from these two strings become solid (as from the 4th second in the video).

 Exercise 3 - Getting Some Music!

-Now let's create a simple guitar riff consisting of the G and the E power chord that you just learned to play.
+Now let's create a simple guitar riff using the E power chord that you just learned to play.
+In the next step, you will also learn to play the G power chord.

-Play simultaneously the low E string at the 3rd fret and the A string at the 5th fret 8 times (the G power chord), then switch to the E power chord and play it 8 times too.
+Play simultaneously the low E string at the 3rd fret, and the A string at the 5th fret 8 times (the G power chord), then switch to the E power chord and play it 8 times as well.
 Repeat this progression a few times.

 Here's the guitar tab: